How many comets were discovered by Jean-Louis Pons?

 genuine

-later named after J. F. Encke, who noted the periodicity and linked several apparitions
+Later named after Johann Franz Encke, who noted the periodicity and linked several apparitions.

 5